csc301-2024-s/13-Engineers-Without-Borders/README.md

 ## Instructions
 Final project is an iOS/Android app, so you'll either need an emulator or a phone.
 We'll make a Windows build as well for convenience.

-As for the features described above, it's quite self-explanatory.
-When you start the app there will be a button to learn about the Green Revolution before starting the simulation.
-The simulation itself will have a tutorial, so just follow that and you'll be good.
-The self assessment comes after it (or it can also be skipped).
+When you open the app, you'll be greeted with the home screen.
+You'll have the option to skip the simulation, or continue on with the educational stuff.

+The educational stuff is the just information about the Green Revolution and its pros and cons.
+Simly click the next/back buttons to proceed.

+The simulation will have a tutorial, so you can follow that for now.
+[FILL THIS IN CLOSER TO THE DUE DATE]

 ## Development requirements
 We are using the Unity Engine, LTS version 2022.3.18f1.
 Your local git branch should be configured to use Unity YAML merge.